Image Source: @hairbyreema

 Moisturizers help to retain moisture between wash days.
-If you prefer something more lightweight then consider a hair milk.
-Although most moisturizers are water based, it is best to apply them while the hair is wet so it can retain as much moisture possible, as they are most effective when trapping moisture that is present.
-These two are chock-full with emollients, humectants, and oils.
-They are also great options if your hair is protein sensitive.
+If you prefer something more lightweight, then consider hair milk.
+Although most moisturizers are water-based, it is best to apply them while the hair is wet so it can retain as much moisture as possible, as they are most effective when trapping moisture that is present.
+These two product types are chock-full of emollients, humectants, and oils.
+They are also great options if your hair is protein-sensitive.

 Read more: Moisturizers vs. Leave-in Conditioners

-Some curlies follow up their conditioner with only oil while others layer oil atop their moisturizer or leave-in conditioner.
-The practice of using oils after washing your hair is called sealing; this reduces the rate of moisture depletion.
+Some curlies follow up their conditioner with only oil, while others layer oil atop their moisturizer or leave-in conditioner.
+Using oils after washing your hair is called sealing; this reduces the rate of moisture depletion.
 People will use oil as a part of their LOC method to prevent dryness, reduce frizz, and stave off wash day.
-You can use a pure oil or create your own blend.
+You can use a pure oil or create your blend.